 Upper Loop Trail: (0.5 mile) A moderate hike amid a variety of grasses.

 Hummingbird and Butterfly Trail: (0.33 mile loop) Inside the Botanical Garden, among the outcropping of rocks just beyond the Pollinator Garden, is this easy hike providing pretty vistas and interesting rock formations.

-Guided tours of the Nature Center are available for groups of at least 10 people ($7.50 per person).
-We will schedule one of our Certified Interpretive Guides to lead your group on a tour of one of the following areas: the Botanical Gardens, Modesta Canyon, Clayton's Overlook or the Mining Heritage Exhibit.
+Guided tours of the Nature Center are available for groups (minimum 10 participants).
+We will schedule one of our volunteer Certified Interpretive Guides to lead your group on a tour of one of the following areas: the Botanical Gardens and Cactus & Succulent Greenhouse, Modesta Canyon, Clayton's Overlook, Bird Blind or the Mining Heritage Exhibit.

 When planning your visit, be sure to add extra time for loading, unloading, and shopping.